teamworktf/website_api/COMMUNITY-QUICKPLAY.md

 ## Retrieve statistics of a community provider

 Get live player statistics about a community provider (updated every 5 minutes).
-Note that "servers_total" is the amount of servers that the provider added on our website, but "servers_online" is the amount of servers that we can actually reach.
+Note that "servers_total" is the amount of servers that the provider added on our website, but "servers_online" is the amount of servers that we can actually communicate with.

 ```
 https://teamwork.tf/api/v1/community/provider/{slug}/stats?key=YOUR_API_KEY